and-murray/wharf-spaces/README.md

 ## I have an M1/M2 macbook (rather than intel) and it's not working

 - If you are running on an M1/M2 macbook, run this command before dealing with ruby/bundler/pods: `env /usr/bin/arch -arm64 /bin/zsh --login`.
-If any of the steps with ruby or bundler fail, try prefixing them with arch -arm64 (e.g. arch -arm64 bundle install)
+If any of the steps with ruby or bundler fail, try prefixing them with `arch -arm64` (e.g. `arch -arm64 bundle install`)

-## I'm seeing error message `Failed to launch emulator.
-Reason: No emulators found as an output of emulator -list-avds` OR `error Failed to install the app.
+## I'm seeing error messages
+`Failed to launch emulator.
+Reason: No emulators found as an output of emulator -list-avds` OR
+`error Failed to install the app.
 Make sure you have the Android...`

-- If `yarn  react-native doctor` doesn't report Android issues, you may have an issue elsewhere:
+- Try `yarn  react-native doctor`.
+If this doesn't report Android issues, you may have an issue elsewhere...

 ### If you're a fish shell user